Short Manaslu Trekking

 • Group Size 2-12

 • Max.
-Altitude 5160m
+Altitude 5160

 Highlights

 • Get to see majestic views of Mt.
-Manaslu, the 8th-highest mountain in the world
+Manaslu, the 8th-highest mountain in the world.

 • A perfect short adventurous trek in Nepal for adventures looking to challenge themselves

-• Traverse through diverse landscapes, including lush valleys, dense forests, meadows, river valleys, and glacial moraines
+• Traverse through diverse landscapes, including lush valleys, dense forests, meadows, river valleys, and glacial moraines.

-• Get to see the exotic flora and fauna of the Manaslu Conservation Area
+• Get to see the exotic flora and fauna of the Manaslu Conservation Area.

-• Witness breathtaking landscapes and experience a remote mountain lifestyle
+• Witness breathtaking landscapes and experience a remote mountain lifestyle.

 • Cross Larkya La pass

-• Visit notable landmarks such as Manaslu Base Camp, and Birendra Lake
+• Visit notable landmarks such as Manaslu Base Camp and Birendra Lake.

-• Witness panoramic views of Himalayan mountains, gushing rivers, cascading waterfalls, rocky hills, and stunning glaciers
+• Witness panoramic views of Himalayan Mountains, gushing rivers, cascading waterfalls, rocky hills, and stunning glaciers.

-Short Manaslu Trekking 11 Days
+Short Manaslu Trek 11 Days

 One of the prominent highlights of the short Manaslu trek is the majestic presence of Mt.
 Manaslu (8,163 meters), the 8th highest mountain in the world.
 The trail likewise follows the dense forests, meadows, river valleys, and moraines inside the Manaslu Conservation Area.
-From monkeys and exotic birds to rhododendron, Himalayan pine, and bamboo forests, the Manaslu trail has a huge range of flora and fauna, which enriches the overall trekking experience.
+From monkeys and exotic birds to rhododendrons, Himalayan pine, and bamboo forests, the Manaslu trail has a vast range of flora and fauna, which enriches the overall trekking experience.

 Mountain views and landscapes